thoughtbot/superglue/docs/fragments-and-slices.md

 ]
 ```

+!!! info
-?> Fragments used in nodes that are [deferred](./navigation.md#deferments) do
+    Fragments used in nodes that are [deferred](./deferments.md) do
     not show up inside the metadata until the deferred nodes are loaded.

 ## Automatic updates